VicterHuger/VicterHuger/README.md

 ### Hello there 👋

-My name is **Victor Hugo Simões** and I am studying in a Bootcamp at Driven Education to become a **Full Stack Developer at December 2022**!
+My name is **Victor Hugo Simões** and I studied in a Bootcamp at Driven Education and became a **Full Stack Developer**!
 I am also finishing my chemical engineering course at Federal University of Rio de Janeiro!

 In the past of **7 months of Bootcamp** (Out.
 17th,2022), I could already have finished **10 outstanding web applications front-end projects, 9 web applications back-end projects and 4 web applications full stack projects**!